ajsteinmetz/ajsteinmetz.github.io/_notes/far-field-dipole.md

 \mathbf E(\mathbf r)=\frac{1}{4\pi\varepsilon_0}q\left(\frac{\mathbf r-\mathbf r_{+}}{|\mathbf r-\mathbf r_{+}|^3}-\frac{\mathbf r-\mathbf r_{-}}{|\mathbf r-\mathbf r_{-}|^3}\right).
 $$

-This expression is exact.
+We note that this expression is exact.
 The rest of the derivation is simply the careful extraction of its leading behavior when $$r\gg s$$.

 ---